pyLiveNodes/LiveNodes/docs/usage/index.md

     projects.md
     create new graphs including macros, and yaml create.md
-    run new graph, including smart studio and python run.md
+    run new graph, including LN-Studio and python run.md
     short intro to multiprocessing and distributed computing multiprocessing.md